-Review Officers for student code of conduct cases (excluding sexual misconduct; please see the sexual misconduct policy for further information on the standard of evidence) weigh information against the standard of “more likely than not” (preponderance of evidence) and may come to one of the following decisions for each alleged violation:
+Review Officers and Decision Makers for student code of conduct cases weigh information against the standard of “clear and convincing” and may come to one of the following decisions for each alleged violation:

-RESPONSIBLE: The student, more likely than not, violated the Student Code of Conduct
+RESPONSIBLE: The student, substantially more probable than not, violated the Student Code of Conduct

-NOT RESPONSIBLE: The student, more likely than not, did not violate the Student Code of Conduct
+NOT RESPONSIBLE: The student, substantially more probable than not, did not violate the Student Code of Conduct

-Review Officer decisions generally are made through a review of Incident Reports, individual statements (written and oral), and additional review documents, if applicable.
+Review Officer and Decision Makers’ decisions generally are made through a review of Incident Reports, individual statements (written and oral), and additional review documents, if applicable.
 A student’s previous conduct history may also be reviewed, where in PLU’s discretion it is deemed relevant.

 Both the Complainant(s) and the Respondent(s) will be advised concurrently of the outcome of any Review Meeting where violations of the Sexual Misconduct policy is alleged.
 This notification will state the determination of responsibility for the alleged violation, in addition to any sanctions.
 The Complainant(s) will be notified of any sanction imposed that “relates directly” to the Complainant.
 Examples would include No Contact Orders, Suspensions, etc.